 - You may authorize our directors who are named on the enclosed proxy form to vote your shares as your proxyholder.
 You may give voting instructions by mail, the Internet or telephone.
 Please refer to your proxy form for instructions. - You may appoint another person to attend the meeting on your behalf and vote your shares as your proxyholder.
 If you choose this option, you can appoint your proxy by mail or through the Internet.
-If you mail the proxy form, you must print that person's name in the blank space provided on the back of the enclosed proxy form and you should indicate how you want your shares voted.
-Sign, date and return the proxy form in the envelope provided.
-If you vote through the Internet, you may also appoint another person to be your proxyholder.
-You may choose anyone to be your proxyholder; the person does not have to be another shareholder.
-You may be able to appoint more than one proxyholder, provided that each proxyholder is entitled to exercise the rights attaching to different shares held by you.
-If you do appoint more than one proxyholder, you must do so by mail, and please enter the number of shares next to the proxyholder's name that he or she is entitled to vote.
-The person you appoint must attend the meeting and vote on your behalf in order for your votes to be counted.
-Proxyholders should register with representatives of Computershare Trust Company of Canada when they arrive at the meeting.
+If you mail the proxy form, you must primit that person is name in the blank space provided on the back of the enclosed proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form in the environment of the proxy form and you should indicate how you want your shares voted.
+Sign, date and return the proxy form in the environment of the proxy form in the proxy form in the environment of the proxy fo with representatives of Computershare Trust Company of Canada when they arrive at the meeting.